colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

 /url

-Primary canonical URL for the entity or domain.
+The primary canonical URL for the entity or domain.

 /canonical

-The single authoritative semantic identity
+The authoritative semantic identity
-(often the stack file’s own URL).
+(often the URL of the stack file itself).

 /sitemap

 Public routing index.
-One or more sitemaps or semantic maps AI should use to discover structured content.
+One or more sitemaps or semantic maps AI should use to discover structure.

 3. Minimal JSON-LD Example
 {